james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 This will run the user website to port 80 (HTTP) and run the admin web/ui on port 1000, so you will need to configure your hosting provider to direct the traffic to these ports.

+Your external SSL service provider should be pointed to whatever IP Address you set in the file `/usr/local/etc/external_ip.inc`.

-Otherwise, now we'll get the `nginx` server running to provide SSL access to the PyRar container.
+**Otherwise**, now we'll get the `nginx` server running to provide SSL access to the PyRar container.

 First you need to upload your SSL PEM, that includes both the CA Ceritficate & the private key, to `/etc/nginx/certkey.pem`